eggheadio-projects/gatsby-theme-authoring-notes/07-display-and-query-data-by-id-with-gatsby-context-and-use-static-query.md

   }
 `;
 ```
-Now in our EventTemplate component, we pass in anything that goes into a page query as a data prop, and we refactor the component to use the Layout component:
+Now in our EventTemplate component, we *pass in anything that goes into a page query as a data prop*, and we *refactor the component to use the Layout component*
 ```javascript
 const EventTemplate = ({ data: { event } }) => (
   <Layout>